tekartik/sqflite/sqflite/doc/troubleshooting.md

 ## Cast error

 ```
-Unhandled exception: type '_InternalLinkedHashMap' is not a subtype of type 'Map<String, dynamic>'
+Unhandled exception: type '_InternalLinkedHashMap' is not a subtype of type 'Map<String, Object?>'
  where
   _InternalLinkedHashMap is from dart:collection
   Map is from dart:core
   String is from dart:core
 ```

-Make sure you create object of type `Map<String, dynamic>` and not simply `Map` for records you insert and update.
+Make sure you create object of type `Map<String, Object?>` and not simply `Map` for records you insert and update.
 The option `implicit-casts: false` explained above helps to find such issues

 ## MissingPluginException